 Through the Wisconsin Author Project, made possible in part by the Institute of Museum and Library Services, libraries are helping local authors get the recognition they deserve for writing great books.
 Wisconsin residents who are authors of self-published adult or young adult fiction will be invited to submit their work.
-One winner will receive $1,000, a write-up in Library Journal’s December Best of Books print issue and Library Journal’s Digital Review, be honored at ALA Midwinter 2019 THRIVE event in Seattle, and be invited to speak at the Wisconsin Library Association Annual Conference in October.
-One runner-up will receive a write-up in Library Journal’s Digital Review and an invitation to speak at the Wisconsin Library Association Annual Conference in October.
+One winner will receive $1,000, inclusion in a full page spread in Library Journal, be honored at PLA 2020 in Nashville, and be recognized at the awards ceremony of the Wisconsin Library Association Annual Conference in October.

-Submissions are due June 30th.
-The submitted books will be reviewed by staff at Library Journal and by members of a WLA committee.
-The winner and runner up with be announced this fall at the Annual Conference of the Wisconsin Library Association.
+Submissions are due by May 31st.
+The submitted books will be reviewed by staff at Library Journal and by members of the Wisconsin library community.
+The winner will be announced this fall at the Annual Conference of the Wisconsin Library Association.

-If you'd like to promote this contest to your community, here are some marketing materials to use:
+If you'd like to promote this contest to your community, here are some marketing materials!

 - Press release template